 (3) An exemption is of no effect at any time when a condition to which it is subject is not being observed.

-(4) The Governor must not make an order under subsection (1) unless he or she is satisfied that it would not be contrary to the public interest to do so.
+(4) The Governor must not make an order under subsection (1) unless the Governor is satisfied that it would not be contrary to the public interest to do so.

 (5) Without limiting the other matters that may be taken into account, matters that are to be taken into account by the Governor in determining whether the making of the order would not be contrary to the public interest are —